 Contrary to general opinion, the UK logistics sector is driving capacity in the face of Brexit.

-To properly test the UK’s logistics industry current sentiment, PRECISION Software spoke to a Global Industrial Logistics Director that wished to be unnamed about Brexit.
+To properly test the UK’s logistics industry current sentiment, PRECISION Software spoke to a Global Industrial Logistics Director who wished to be unnamed about Brexit.
 We began by asking what the biggest logistics industry challenges facing the UK now that Brexit negotiations between the UK and the EU are taking place.

 “Nobody is quite sure what is going to happen.
 As a manufacturing centre though, things have taken off.
 JCB, as an example, cannot take any more orders for this year.
 Within the supply chain everyone is short of labour.
 Take Jaguar Land Rover, they are going to hire another 50 buyers in the next week or so.
 That is just an example – companies like Bentley and Rolls Royce are flat out,” he said.